cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 </energy:UsageZone>
 ```

-TODO: Add examples of cooling, heating and ventilation schedules.

 ### BuildingUnit

+The `BuildingUnit` is an object introduced in the Energy ADE to define the ownership types
+of a single usage zone for building usage analyses or energy demand calculation.

-A `BuildingUnit` is a part of a `UsageZone` which can be defined as a subdivision of a Building with its own lockable access from the outside or from a common area (i.e. not from another BuildingUnit), which is atomic, functionally independent, and
+A `BuildingUnit` is a part of a single `UsageZone` which can be defined as a subdivision of
+a Building with its own lockable access from the outside or from a common area (i.e. not
+from another BuildingUnit), which is atomic, functionally independent, and may be separately
-may be separately sold, rented out, inherited, etc (source: INSPIRE Data Specification Buildings, v3.0, p.29).
+sold, rented out, inherited, etc (source: INSPIRE Data Specification Buildings, v3.0, p.29).
+A `BuildingUnit` is related to one or more occupant entities, such as a dwelling or a workplace.
+Owner information attributes (as ownerName and ownershipType) are specified in this class.
+It
-It inherits from class `_CityObject`.
+inherits from class `_CityObject`.

+The BuildingUnit may also be related to an address.
+If occupied, a BuildingUnit must be related
+to one Occupants object and/or a Facilities object.
+A BuildingUnit may even be related to
+several Occupants and/or Facilities for simplified modelling of mixed status.

+The following XML example describes a `BuildingUnit` of 2 rooms of 40m² in total owned by
+a private person (OccupantPrivate) called “Lilli’s Donuts” (Occupants and Facilities are
+not specified here).

 ```xml
 <!--Example of a BuildingUnit-->